-Chopped and diced pads, 1 kg; chopped medium sized potatoes, 3-4; mustard oil, 3-4 table spoons; coriander powder, 1 table spoon; fenugreek powder, 1 tea spoon; cumin seeds, 1 table spoon; turmeric powder, 1 table spoon; red chillies, 2-4; medium sized chopped onion, 1; chopped garlic cloves, 4-5; green coriander leaves (chopped), half cup amount; ginger paste, 1/2 table spoon; tomato puree, 2 cup amount; branded garam masala,1 tea spoon; salt, according to taste.
+Chopped and diced pads or fruits, 1 kg; chopped medium sized potatoes, 3-4; mustard oil, 3-4 table spoons; coriander powder, 1 table spoon; fenugreek powder, 1 tea spoon; cumin seeds, 1 table spoon; turmeric powder, 1 table spoon; red chillies, 2-4; medium sized chopped onion, 1; chopped garlic cloves, 4-5; green coriander leaves (chopped), half cup amount; ginger paste, 1/2 table spoon; tomato puree, 2 cup amount; branded garam masala,1 tea spoon; salt, according to taste.

 Drabhad chhoonh pads chopped and cut for cooking

 Heat mustard oil and add coriander powder, fenugreek powder, red chillies and cumin seed in sequence.
 Mix it well and then add paste of onion, garlic, ginger, turmeric powder and tomato puree.
 Sauté this mixture in slow flame for 5 minutes and add chopped pads and potatoes.
 Mix thoroughly.
 Cook for 15 to 20 minutes till these are soft.
 Add garam masala powder and chopped green coriander leaves before serving.

 Finished vegetable of drabhad chhoonh ready to serve

 Seek advice from a professional before using this plant medicinally.